-With politics being everywhere in this heated time before the election, it’s natural to wonder, do politics belong in your financial plan?
+With politics being everywhere in this heated time, it’s natural to wonder, do politics belong in your financial plan?
 A recent article in the New York Times looks into just this question.

 The key point: as an investor, your advisor’s views should have no part in your plan.
 At HIG, you and your personal wealth goals are what matter to us.
 If you want your politics to be a part of your future goals, we will help you decide how to do that.
 Our politics will not enter the picture.

 If you are not a client of ours, and are worried that your advisor’s political outlook is influencing their advice to you, here are some suggestions taken directly from NYT the piece:

 - If you think politics factor into your adviser’s strategy for your nest egg, ask for explanations.
 A good retirement planner will be able to articulate how the actions taken by politicians can — and can’t — affect your portfolio.

 - When emotions are running high, resist the urge to dismiss your adviser on the spot — a knee-jerk reaction when it comes to your retirement security isn’t a great idea.
 Don’t do anything that’s not part of a long-term investing strategy.

 - Talk to your adviser about how specific economic policies affect your portfolio.
 Politics might be about people, but your investment decisions should be informed by the ramifications of, say, bond-buying or tax-code changes.

 - Try to keep an open mind.
 A different viewpoint from one you hold might give you valuable insight for your long-term savings goals.

 - If you want to integrate your political views more directly into your retirement planning, some advisers suggest working with someone who has knowledge and expertise in E.S.G. (environmental, social and governance) investing strategy.